-The rapids start 600' downstream of HWY 3 bridge and continue for 1,500'.
-Starting with a class 1 followed by a river wide ledge that has a wave to surf.
-The next ledge is broken with some 1.5' to 2' waves.
+The rapids start 600' downstream of Hwy.3 bridge and continue for 1,500'.
+Class 1 riffles are followed by a river wide ledge that has a wave to surf.
+The next ledge is broken with 1.5' to 2' waves.

-After this is a smaller rapid that has a fast chute with a strong eddy line on the right with deep water that is fun to play in.
-A bit of flat water leads to the take out on your left at the end of County Road 150 S. This is an older photo, most of the trees to the river right of this paddler are washed away now and the drop is a bit wider.
+This is followed by a smaller rapid that has a fast chute with a strong eddy line on the right with deep water that is fun to play in.
+A bit of flat water leads to the take out on river-left at the end of County Road 150 S.

-At 2,500 the river starts to go out out of it's banks.
-At this level it is wide has big waves and the holes are stoppers but they don't seem to keep you.
-The current is very fast so be careful
+At 2,500 the river starts to go out out of it's banks, with big waves and holes which are stoppers (though they don't seem to keep you).
+The current is very fast so be careful!

-This is a man made channel and changes some each year, in fact it has changed a lot in the last two years.
-If the water is high, Rock Creek is a good warm up that uses the same take out.
+This is a man-made channel which tends to change a bit each year.
+If the water is high, Rock Creek is a good warm up which uses the same take out.

 The following YouTube video shows Markle at 1300 cfs.

 A small ledge that has some play spots

 This ledge has a smooth surfing wave on river-left

 A wave with deeper water and an eddy on river-right

 A sloping drop of 4 to 5 feet into some big waves.
 A good eddy exists at river-left.
 Scout this from river-left.